 What is Starfield's release date?

 The release date hasn't been announced yet, and don't expect it any time soon.
 Bethesda just released Fallout 76 in late 2018, and Todd Howard hinted to Gamespot that the game might not ship on this generation of consoles.
-If that's the case we may be waiting for two or three years before we finally get to explore the universe—rumours suggest the next generation will launch in 2020 or 2021, which seems about right.

 Is there an official Starfield trailer?

 Bethesda's E3 2018 teaser trailer is all we have seen of the game so far.
 It shows the sun cresting the atmosphere of a desert planet, and it shows a space station.
-The rugged design and solar panels implies a realistic sci-fi tone more akin to Gravity than Mass Effect.
+The rugged design and solar panels imply a realistic sci-fi tone more akin to Gravity than Mass Effect.

 We are actually a camera floating in space in this clip.
 You can see flecks of ice on the lens.
 As the sun catches the camera we see a word written on our own device reflected on the lens.
 It shows a logo and a partial word: constellation?